SummaryRead the full fact sheet

 Some suggestions to ease your child's move to diabetes self-management are:

-- Help your child to become involved in their diabetes management right from the beginning.
+- Help your child to become involved in their diabetes management right from the beginning to encourage independence and confidence.
 This may involve your child choosing their injection site or turning on their blood glucose meter.
-This involvement encourages independence and confidence.

 - Make sure that the level of involvement is suitable for their age.
 Your child's diabetes educator can offer advice on age-appropriate responsibilities.